Pluto Press (London), August 2020

 Written by spokesperson for the French and international degrowth movements Vincent Liegey and Australian degrowth activist-scholar Anitra Nelson

-In the Foreword Jason Hickel, economic anthropologist (Senior Lecturer at Goldsmiths, University of London, UK), writes:
+In the Foreword Jason Hickel, economic anthropologist (Goldsmiths, University of London, UK), writes:

 The key thing is to recognize that we already live in an abundant economy.
 The problem isn’t that there’s not enough for everyone to flourish, the problem is that it’s all captured at the top.
 We can improve people’s lives right now, without any growth at all, simply by sharing what we already have more fairly and investing in public goods.
 Equity is the antidote to the growth imperative.